-Marc joined Coronation in 2014 as an equity analyst within the Global Emerging Markets unit.
-He completed his studies at the University of the Witwatersrand and is his audit training with Ernst & Young.
+Marc joined Coronation in 2014 as an equity analyst within the Global Emerging Markets investment unit.
+He completed his studies at the University of the Witwatersrand and his audit training with Ernst & Young.
 Marc is a qualified Chartered Accountant.

 With 6.3 million members, OdontoPrev is the largest private dental insurance provider in Brazil, founded in 1987 by five dentists.
 From humble beginnings, it has grown exceptionally over the past 29 years, generating great shareholder returns since its listing in 2006 (a total return of 18.47% in US dollars per annum to date).
 This is a company that has delivered time and time again.
 We do not feel the story is finished, and expect compelling shareholder returns in future.